 Don’t let the magic of watching the water light up with sparkles be ruined by your pressing bladder.
 Head to Circular Quay’s public toilet on Alfred Street.
 It's an automated facility, so you don't have to find a member of staff to open it.

-Wynyard Train Station opening times are variable, so your best bet for a fully accessible convenience in this part of the CBD is the Wynyard Park public toilet, which is an automated facility.
+Wynyard Train Station opening times are variable, so your best bet for fully accessible convenience in this part of the CBD is the Wynyard Park public toilet, which is an automated facility.

 Wherever you are in the park you won’t be far from a bathroom.
 Hyde Park North 1 is very practically located right next to Hyde Park North 2, both on St James Road and both open all night.
 A little to the left you’ll also find the Elizabeth Street public toilet, and further down on the left corner is Hyde Park North, and Hyde Park North 3, located on College Street corner.
-The South part also has an open public toilet, conveniently placed right next to Museum Station so you can head off to the next party quickly afterwards.
-There's also St James Train Station's toilet, which is open 24hrs, and another one at Museum Train Station.
+The southern end of the park also has an open public toilet, conveniently placed right next to Museum Station so you can head off to the next party quickly afterwards.
+There's also St James Train Station's toilet, which is open 24 hours.